 Amazon (AMZN) Received its Third Buy in a Row

-After SunTrust Robinson and RBC Capital gave Amazon (NASDAQ: AMZN) a Buy rating last month, the company received another Buy, this time from Pivotal Research.
-Analyst Michael Levine CFA reiterated a Buy rating on Amazon today and set a price target of $2450.00.
+After SunTrust Robinson and RBC Capital gave Amazon (NASDAQ: AMZN) a Buy rating last month, the company received another Buy, this time from Canaccord Genuity.
+Analyst Michael Graham maintained a Buy rating on Amazon yesterday and set a price target of $2500.00.
 The company’s shares closed last Monday at $1870.68.

-According to TipRanks.com, CFA is a 3-star analyst with an average return of 7.1% and a 58.3% success rate.
-CFA covers the Technology sector, focusing on stocks such as Trade Desk, Pinterest, and Facebook.

-Currently, the analyst consensus on Amazon is a Strong Buy with an average price target of $2235.56, representing a 20.3% upside.
-In a report issued on January 16, Morgan Stanley also maintained a Buy rating on the stock with a $2200.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Amazon with a $2270.00 average price target, implying a 22.2% upside from current levels.
+In a report issued on January 15, Mizuho Securities also maintained a Buy rating on the stock with a $2150.00 price target.

 See today’s analyst top recommended stocks >>